sunsled/CIT/README.md

 Download the /bin/motd script and place it in your usr/bin folder.
 Download the weather.service and weather.timer unit files and place it in your /usr/etc/systemd/system folder.

-Run the command: systemctl daemon-reload
+Reload services by running the command:

+>systemctl daemon-reload

+Enable the weather.service unit file by running the command:

+>systemctl enable weather.service

+Enable the weather.service unit file by running the command:

+>systemctl enable weather.timer